 Day of Sailing On The Aegean

 For a different perspective of Santorini, sail the turquoise waters in a luxury catamaran with VIP Sailing.
 Whether you choose the day of sunset sail you’ll be picked up from Ammoudi’s Bay for several hours of sunshine on the sea.

 Lazily take in the sights – the Red Beach, Mesa Pigadia, Black Mountain, Indian’s Face Rock, the Hot Springs, Thirasia’s Port, etc…– as the captain, Dionysus (you can’t make this shit up!) provides historical snippets of the landscape.
 Work up an appetite cannonballing off of the side of the boat before feasting on prawn linguine, Greek salad, baked Plevrotous mushrooms, fava beans and octopus as the vessel basks in the fading light.

 While you may be exhausted after a jam-packed day out on the Aegean Sea, seize the night because it’d be a shame to miss out on the lively Fira nightlife.
 Throw on your least wrinkled outfit and head to PK Cocktail Bar to sip a fancy concoction under the stars while marvelling at the twinkling lights of the caldera.

 Late Night Gyros

-To satisfy the midnight munchies, swing by Obelix (a gluttonous French cartoon character), said to be one of the best spots to grab a gyro in Fira.
-While the menu was extensive menu, I stick to the classic pork gyro – juicy tomato slices, red onion, thick cut fries wrapped in grilled pita with a generous dollop of garlicky tzatziki (ask for extra!).
+To satisfy the midnight munchies, swing by Obelix (named after a gluttonous French cartoon character), said to be one of the best spots to grab a gyro in Fira.
+While the menu was extensive, I stuck to the classic pork gyro – juicy tomato slices, red onion, thick cut fries wrapped in grilled pita with a generous dollop of garlicky tzatziki (ask for extra!).